zuzu-a/aramRL/README.md

 Currently a work in progress.
 More information to be released here once codebase is in a readable state.
 Feel free to infer whatever from current work.
+The main purpose of the repository is to act as a baseplate game engine for future LD and 7DRL challenges.